MicrosoftDocs/visualstudio-docs.cs-cz/docs/ide/reference/showwebbrowser-command.md

 ## <a name="arguments"></a>Arguments
 `URL`

-Povinný parametr.
+Požadováno.
 Adresa URL (Uniform Resource Locator) pro web

 ## <a name="switches"></a>Přepínače
 /new